zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 ## Conclusion

-As with any shell, `Flask shell` is a great tool for debugging and adding or updating a few records.
+`Flask shell` is a great tool for simple debugging and adding or updating a few records.
 We want our app to handle many records though, which would take too long to do by hand in the Flask shell.
-In the following lessons, we'll see how to add routes to a Flask app to support full CRUD operations.
+In subsequent lessons, we'll see how to add routes to a Flask app to support full CRUD operations.

 ---